APhA–APPM Announces 2020 Special Interest Groups Election Slate

 Diabetes Management SIG Coordinator-elect:

-Nicholas Lehman, PharmD, BCACP, of Des Moines, IA, is an Assistant Professor at Drake University College of Pharmacy and Health Sciences in Des Moines and serves as a clinical pharmacist at the UnityPoint West Des Moines Internal Medicine and Family Medicine clinics.
-Dr. Lehman serves as a preceptor for Drake University Introductory and Advanced Pharmacy Practice Experiences (IPPE and APPE) as well as University of Iowa Carver College of Medicine students on clinical rotations in Des Moines.
-Dr. Lehman received his Doctorate of Pharmacy from The University of Iowa in 2003.
-He completed a Primary Care Pharmacy Practice Residency at the Iowa City VA Medical Center in 2004, joined the faculty at Drake in 2010 and obtained Board Certification in Ambulatory Care Pharmacy in 2012.
-Dr. Lehman has been an active member of APhA, the American College of Clinical Pharmacy, and the Iowa Pharmacy Association.
-He currently serves as the Chair of the Diabetes Management SIG Education Committee, in the APhA House of Delegates, and on the APhA–APPM Policy Standing Committee as the Committee’s liaison to the Diabetes Management SIG.
+Nic Lehman, PharmD, BCACP, of Urbandale, Iowa, is an Associate Professor of Pharmacy Practice at Drake University College of Pharmacy and Health Sciences.
+He also serves as a clinical pharmacist at the UnityPoint West Des Moines Internal Medicine and Family Medicine Clinics and as an Adjunct Clinical Professor for the University of Iowa Carver College of Medicine.
+Dr. Lehman received his Doctor of Pharmacy from The University of Iowa in 2003.
+He completed a Primary Care Pharmacy Practice Residency at the Iowa City VA Medical Center in 2004 and joined the faculty at Drake in 2010.
+Dr. Lehman obtained Board Certification in Ambulatory Care Pharmacy in 2012 and is an active member of the American Pharmacists Association and the Iowa Pharmacy Association.
+He has served as the Chair of the Education Committee for the APhA Diabetes Management Special Interest Group for the past two years and is currently a member of the APhA-APPM Policy Standing Committee and House of Delegates.
 Dr. Lehman’s current practice and research interests include anticoagulation therapy, diabetes, transitions of care and immunizations.

 Immunizing Pharmacists SIG Coordinator-elect: